bambooleafz/disk-apm-disabler/README.md

 ## introduction

-This tool helps you disbale the APM(Advanced Power Management) function of your HDD
+- this tool helps you disbale the APM(Advanced Power Management) function of your HDD

+- you can simply add it to your starup, and relief yourself from manually disabling APM in `crystal disk info`

-currently only available on windows
+- currently only available on windows

 ## usage